 Campus Contact: Cherokee Layson-Wolf, PharmD, BCACP, FAPhA

-In addition to these unique experiences, the resident in community pharmacy is expected to participate in Pharmacotherapy Rounds, the teaching certificate program and PharmD teaching activities.
+In addition to these unique experiences, the resident is expected to participate in Pharmacotherapy Rounds, the Teaching Certificate program and PharmD teaching activities.
 For more information about these specific activities, please click here.

 Number of available positions: 2

 Qualifications: The resident must be a graduate of an accredited college of pharmacy with a minimum GPA of 3.0 (requirement waived if completed a pass/fail curriculum).
 The Doctor of Pharmacy (PharmD) degree and Maryland Pharmacy licensure are required.

 Applications for this program will only be accepted through PhORCAS.
 All applicants must submit the following materials via PhORCAS:

 - Curriculum Vitae

 - Letter of Intent